rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 ##  2.5.
 Discovery

-Clients and protected resources SHOULD cache OpenID Provider metadata once an OP has been discovered and used by the client.
+Clients and protected resources SHOULD cache OpenID Provider metadata once an OP has been discovered and used by the client **or resource server**.

 **iGov-NL**

+In case the OP uses the recommendations in this profile, caching information is provided through HTTP headers with the OpenID Provider metadata.
+It is therefor RECOMMENDED for clients and resource servers to use the HTTPS headers when determining validity of cached OP metadata.

 ## 2.6 Client Authentication and registration